You Won't Believe What This Episode Is About – Act Three Will Shock You!: Production

 Although the show had featured female director and writer pairs before, this is the first time that women performed the top four animation roles.
 These women were director Jennifer Moeller, assistant director Debbie Spafford, lead timer Esther Lee, and background layout lead Heejin Kim.
 Christine Nangle was also credited as the writer for the episode.

 Kumail Nanjiani was cast as Theo, the man who runs The Institute.
 In addition, this episode marked the first time that Jay Pharoah voiced Drederick Tatum, taking over for Hank Azaria.
 The actor change was part of an effort by the producers to stop having white actors voice non-white characters.

 Cultural references

 This episode pays tribute to a British-produced Irish television sitcom Derry Girls, featuring an ice cream parlour called Dairy Girls Ice Cream.
 The Simpsons writer Matt Selman confirmed in a Tweet that it was a reference to Derry Girls, adding it was "the least we could do."

 A non-speaking character resembling Joe Rogan invites Homer into his right-wing podcast studio.

 Reception

 Viewing figures

-The episode earned a 0.32 rating and was watched by 1.14 million viewers, which was the most watch show on Fox that night.
+The episode earned a 0.32 rating and was watched by 1.14 million viewers, which was the most watched show on Fox that night.